×

 When we asked expats what advice they would give a foreigner before buying a property in St. Petersburg, they said:

 "1.
 Research the local real estate market: Familiarize yourself with the property market in St. Petersburg, including average prices, popular neighborhoods, and types of properties available.
 2. Hire a local real estate agent: A local agent can help you navigate the market, find suitable properties, and negotiate the best price.
 3. Understand the legal requirements: Foreigners can buy property in Russia, but there may be restrictions on certain types of properties or locations.
 Consult a local lawyer to ensure you understand the legal requirements.
 4. Obtain a taxpayer identification number: Foreign buyers need a taxpayer identification number (INN) to purchase property in Russia.
 This can be obtained from the local tax office.
 5. Secure financing: If you need a mortgage, research banks and financial institutions that offer loans to foreigners.
 Be prepared to provide extensive documentation to secure financing.
 6. Conduct a thorough property inspection: Before purchasing a property, have it inspected by a professional to identify any potential issues or necessary repairs.
 7. Prepare the necessary documents: You will need to provide various documents, such as your passport, taxpayer identification number, and proof of funds, to complete the purchase.
 8. Sign a preliminary agreement: Once you have found a property, you will sign a preliminary agreement with the seller, which outlines the terms of the sale and the purchase price.
 9. Pay a deposit: After signing the preliminary agreement, you will typically need to pay a deposit, usually around 10% of the purchase price, to secure the property.
 10. Complete the sale: The final step is to sign the sale and purchase agreement, pay the remaining balance, and register the property in your name at the local registration office.
 11. Consider additional costs: Be prepared for additional costs, such as taxes, legal fees, and property maintenance, when budgeting for your property purchase.
 12. Be aware of potential risks: The Russian real estate market can be volatile, and property values may fluctuate.
-Be prepared for potential risks and ensure you are making a well-informed decision," said one foreigner living in St. Petersburg, Russia.
+Be prepared for potential risks and ensure you are making a well-informed decision," explained one person living in St. Petersburg, Russia.

 Are foreigners allowed to own property in St. Petersburg?